nhscc/problem-statements/2020/bdpa-airports-part-1.md

     everything.
 * Select and confirm their seat
-  * Seat numbers/letters, their prices, where the seats are on the airplane, and the currently selected seat will all be presented somehow
+  * Seat numbers/letters, their prices, where the seats are on the airplane, and the currently selected seat will all be presented somehow by your app
   * A graphical seat-map would be most impressive
 * How many bags they want to check and how many they want to carry on
   * The first carry-on bag is free, the second is $30